-Hurricane Harvey wreaked devastation across Texas last week.
-After having endured flooding of my home in Louisiana just one year ago, my family and I watched the water slowly rise once more as it rained for days and days in the Houston area.
+Hurricane Harvey wreaked devastation across Texas in August/September 2017.
+After having endured flooding of my home in Louisiana just one year before, my family and I watched the water slowly rise once more as it rained for days and days in the Houston area.
 The water didn’t come into our house this time, but it did flood many of my friends’ and colleagues’ homes, not to mention hundreds of thousands more homes across Texas.
 As in Louisiana last year, the refrain of “but it never flooded here before” was common.

 We often call natural disasters “Acts of God”—that is, extreme weather events or other natural phenomena over which humans have no control.
 And indeed, much of what happened with Harvey and every other hurricane or similar disaster is indeed beyond human control.
 The record amount of rain in such a short period of time was astounding.
 The chances of a high pressure system holding a storm of that magnitude in place for so long, dumping all of that rain, are low.
 Yet it happened.
 And we could do nothing to stop it.